N3ROO/Daily-Wallhaven-Wallpaper/README.md

 # Daily Wallhaven Wallpaper
 ![release](https://img.shields.io/github/v/release/N3ROO/Daily-Wallhaven-Wallpaper)

-**WORK IN PROGRESS!**
 *Forked from [Daily Reddit Wallpaper](https://github.com/ssimunic/Daily-Reddit-Wallpaper)*

 This script changes your wallpaper to top image of the day on [Wallhaven.cc](https://wallhaven.cc/).
 More customization will come later on.
+The script is currently in development.

 **Run it on startup for new wallpaper on every session.**

-*Supported: Linux (gnome, kde, mate, lxde), Windows and OS X*
+*Supported: Linux (gnome, kde, mate, lxde), Windows and OS X with Python 2 and 3*

 Dependencies
 =======